MASPA: An efficient strategy for path planning with a tethered marsupial robotics system: Optimization Problem and Strategy Overview

 \section{Optimization Problem and Strategy Overview}

 Given the marsupial robotics system described in Section~\ref{sec:model}, we address an optimization path planning problem where the goal is to minimize the time to reach a given aerial target point.
-We assume a strategy in which the UGV first navigates (with the UAV) to a point on the ground from which the UAV can take off and reach the target.
+We assume a strategy where the UGV first navigates (with the UAV onboard) to a ground point from which the UAV can take off and reach the target.
 We consider a constant traveling speed for both vehicles, so the objective function to optimize is the sum of the distances traveled by the vehicles, that is, the sum of the lengths of the UGV path and the UAV path.
 We formally define the optimization problem as follows:

 \textbf{Shortest Marsupial Path Problem (SMPP):} \emph{Let $h$, $r$ and $L$ be positive numbers.
 Given a 3D scenario with a set $\mathcal{O}$ of $n$ orthogonal cuboids, a point $S$ in the plane $z=0$ (the ground), and a target point $T$ in the aerial region $z>h$, we want to find a point $X$ on the ground such that:}